How your firm should be planning, the MiFID legislative process and how we will be implementing the changes.

 - delivered draft technical standards on 29 June, 28 September and 11 December 2015

 The EC is in the process of endorsing the technical standards and recently adopted the delegated acts, and they are now subject to scrutiny by the European Parliament and Council before they come into force.

 We are discussing with trade associations and the Treasury the best way to implement MiFID II in the UK.
 Countries have until 3 July 2017 to adapt their domestic laws and regulation to the revised legislation.

-We will add to our formal consultation processes with a range of other activities to helps firms implement MiFID II.
-This will include events for firms to explain specific aspects of the revised legislation, and interaction between our supervisory teams and interested firms.
+Our formal consultation processes will be supplemented by a range of other activities to support firms in implementing MiFID II.
+This will include events for firms to explain specific aspects of the revised legislation and interaction by supervisory teams and interested firms.